Ziggeo/Swift-Client-SDK/README.md

 We have separated the events that are available to you into several different categories.

-Before doing that, you will need to register a callback and this is done with the `ZiggeoDelegate`.
+Before doing that, you will need to register a callback and this is done with the `ZiggeoHardwarePermissionDelegate`, `ZiggeoUploadingDelegate`, `ZiggeoFileSelectorDelegate`, `ZiggeoRecorderDelegate`, `ZiggeoSensorDelegate`, `ZiggeoPlayerDelegate`, `ZiggeoScreenRecorderDelegate`, `ZiggeoQRScannerDelegate`.

 ```
-extension ViewController: ZiggeoDelegate {
+extension ViewController: ZiggeoHardwarePermissionDelegate, ZiggeoUploadingDelegate, ZiggeoFileSelectorDelegate, ZiggeoRecorderDelegate, ZiggeoSensorDelegate, ZiggeoPlayerDelegate, ZiggeoScreenRecorderDelegate, ZiggeoQRScannerDelegate {
     ...
 }
 ```